-Figure 5 – Learned model structure (without first and last dummy states) for (a) /aa/ with 175 examples (b) /sh/ with 100 examples (c) /aa/ with 2256 examples and (d) /sh/ with 1317 examples using left-to-right HDP-HMM model.
-The data used in this illustration extracted from training part of TIMIT data.
-As it can be seen, model can use more data to learn a more complex structure.
+Figure 5 – An automatically derived model structure (without the first and last dummy states) for (a) /aa/ with 175 examples (b) /sh/ with 100 examples (c) /aa/ with 2256 examples and (d) /sh/ with 1317 examples using left-to-right HDP-HMM model.
+The data used in this illustration was extracted from the training portion of the TIMIT Corpus.

-Finally, in some application like continuous speech recognition we need dummy states (states without emissions) at the beginning and end of the model; i.e. models always start from a dummy state and ends in a dummy state.
-This allows us to connect different HMMs in process of training continuous speech (or similar data).
-Adding the input dummy state is relatively straightforward; we can use the estimated initial probabilities as the output probabilities for the dummy state.
-However, adding the output dummy state is trickier and we have to estimate the probability of transition from each state to the output dummy state.
-This estimation can be calculated in a Maximum Likelihood (ML) or Bayesian framework.
+Finally, in some applications, such as continuous speech recognition, we need dummy states (states without emissions) at the beginning and end of the model.
+Models always start from a dummy state and end in a dummy state.
+This allows us to connect different HMMs as part of the process of training systems on continuous speech data.
+Adding the input dummy state is relatively straightforward.
+We can use the estimated initial probabilities as the output probabilities for the dummy state.
+However, adding the output dummy state is more difficult.
+We have to estimate the probability of transition from each state to the output dummy state.
+This estimate can be calculated in a maximum likelihood (ML) or Bayesian framework.
 Both approaches will be investigated and the best one will integrated into the final left-to-right HDP-HMM with HDP emissions.

-One of the intrinsic differences between ergodic HMMs and left-to-right HMMs is that the former model just one sequence of events.
-These events can happen in different orders but if we have two separate sequence we have to model them separately.
-Left-to-right HMMs, on the other hand, model ordered sequence of events with a start and an end.
+One of the intrinsic differences between ergodic HMMs and left-to-right HMMs is that the former models just one sequence of events.
+These events can happen in different orders but if we have two separate sequences we have to model them separately.
+Left-to-right HMMs, on the other hand, model ordered sequences of events with a start and an end.
 Therefore a single HMM can model several sequences.
-This also opens the door into two interesting issues: First, the state’s labels will not be arbitrarily and therefore there is no label switching problem.
-Secondly, as a consequence it looks like it is possible (though perhaps with some heuristics) to use a straightforward parallel inference (training) strategy.
+This also opens the door to address two interesting issues.
+First, the state’s labels will not be arbitrary and therefore there is no label switching problem.
+Secondly, as a consequence, it is possible (though perhaps with some heuristics) to use a straightforward parallel inference (training) strategy.
 Investigating, this possibility will be another contribution of this research.

-Overall, the proposed model will non-parametrically estimate the number of states and also number of mixtures per state.
+Overall, the proposed model will non-parametrically estimate the number of states and also the number of mixtures per state.
 Since each state will have a different number of components for a Gaussian mixture that is determined directly from the data it is expected the estimated distribution be very close to the true distribution for that state.
-It should also be noted that unlike HMM-MLP most of the new complexity of our model is added to the training part and recognition part essentially remains the same.

-For this section we will test our proposed model against regular HMM models for a phoneme recognition or isolated word recognition application.
-The reason to choose these applications is to focus our investigation on modeling capabilities of the proposed model.
-A general speech recognizer consists of many different parts (e.g. Viterbi decoder) that can alter the results.
-We will discuss about testing the performance of our model in continues speech recognizer in the next section.
+It should also be noted that unlike HMM-MLP most of the new complexity of our model is added to the off-line training process and does not impact the recognition part of the system.
+We will test our proposed model on two types of tasks – phone recognition and isolated word recognition.
+The reason we chose these applications was to focus our investigation on modeling capabilities of the proposed model and to avoid interactions with other portions of a speech recognition system.

 Nonparametric Bayesian training